 1 Scope of the Document

 Activity 4.2 of the DAPhNE project is about improving port business strategies.
-To create recommendations for port management (which is an output of the activity), the Good Practices Report on Port Management Models and the national reports on port management models will be used as a basis.
+To create recommendations for port management (which is an output of the activity), Good Practices Report on Port Management Models will be used.